tindandelion/rust-bittorrent-client/_posts/2025-11-29-better-logging-with-tracing.md

 * On the low level, we can keep track of the message exchange with the remote peer: what messages we send to the peer and what we receive from it;
 * On a higher level, we can record the process of downloading the file piece by piece.
 Since downloading a single piece is also done in separate blocks, it makes sense to keep track of requesting and receiving individual blocks as well.

-Using Tracing, we can collect the diagnostic information from top to bottom, as a nice hierarchy of spans.
+Using Tracing, we can collect the diagnostic information throughout application layers from top to bottom, as a nice hierarchy of spans.
 At this time, however, I want to keep things simple.
 My goal is to get rid of `println()` statements in the code, and replace them with appropriate `info()` and `debug()` macros from Tracing.

 I'm also not going to work much on consuming the events yet.
 There's a [plethora of implementations](https://tracing.rs/tracing/#related-crates) in Tracing ecosystem that allows you to send collected traces to OpenTelemetry, Sentry, etc. For now, however, I'm quite satisfied with the ready-to-use implementation from [`tracing_subscriber`](https://docs.rs/tracing-subscriber/0.3.22/tracing_subscriber/fmt/index.html) crate, which prints events to the console.

+With Tracing in place, the console output of the application looks like this:

 ```ansi-output
 [2m2025-12-02T06:21:03.526813Z[0m [34mDEBUG[0m [2mreqwest::connect[0m[2m:[0m starting new connection: http://bttracker.debian.org:6969/